krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 # 6.1 &nbsp; Hash Table

-A <u>hash table</u>, also known as a <u>hash map</u>, establishes a mapping between keys `key` and values `value`, enabling efficient element retrieval.
-Specifically, when we input a key `key` into a hash table, we can retrieve the corresponding value `value` in $O(1)$ time.
+A <u>hash table</u>, also known as a <u>hash map</u>, stores mappings from keys `key` to values `value`, enabling efficient lookups.
+Specifically, given a key `key`, we can retrieve the corresponding value `value` from a hash table in $O(1)$ time.

-As shown in Figure 6-1, given $n$ students, each with two pieces of data: "name" and "student ID".
-If we want to implement a query function that "inputs a student ID and returns the corresponding name", we can use the hash table shown below.
+As shown below, suppose we have $n$ students, each with two pieces of information: a name and a student ID.
+If we want to support the query "given a student ID, return the corresponding name," we can use the hash table shown below.

 ![Abstract representation of a hash table](hash_map.assets/hash_table_lookup.png){ class="animation-figure" }